 The Decision-maker uses text messages, email, or video even though only one party in the message or video presents testimony or witness statement.
+(Q and A page 27)

-If charges of policy violations other than sexual harassment are considered at the same hearing, the Hearing Officer may consider all evidence it deems relevant, may rely on any relevant statement as long as the opportunity for crossexamination is afforded to all parties through their Advisors, and may draw reasonable inferences from any decision by any party or witness not to participate or respond to questions.
+If charges of policy violations other than sexual harassment are considered at the same hearing, the Hearing Officer may consider all evidence it deems relevant, may rely on any relevant statement as long as the opportunity for cross-examination is afforded to all parties through their Advisors, and may draw reasonable inferences from any decision by any party or witness not to participate or respond to questions.

-If a party's Advisor of choice refuses to comply with King's College's established rules of decorum for the hearing, King's College may require the party to use a different Advisor.
-If a King's College-provided Advisor refuses to comply with the rules of decorum, King's College may provide that party with a different Advisor to conduct cross-examination on behalf of that party.
+If a party's Advisor of choice refuses to comply with King's College (Recipient)'s established rules of decorum for the hearing, King's College (Recipient) may require the party to use a different Advisor.
+If a King's College (Recipient)-provided Advisor refuses to comply with the rules of decorum, King's College (Recipient) may provide that party with a different Advisor to conduct cross-examination on behalf of that party.